fbpx

 (1887-1982)

 The son of an Argyll grocer, JS Maitland was apprenticed at 14 to William Leiper and attended the Glasgow School of Art, where painting was his first love.
-He qualified as an architect in the Beaux Arts tradition in1908 and emigrated to Canada.
-Working for Brown and Vallance in Montreal, he designed three accomplished multi-storey commercial buildings.
+He qualified as an architect in the Beaux Arts tradition in 1908 and emigrated to Canada.
+In Montreal he worked for the practice of Brown and Vallance, giving him experiance of designing multi-storey commercial buildings.

-He returned to Britain to serve as a pilot in the Great War, and settled in Paisley, his mother’s home town, in 1919 supporting his young family by manufacturing wooden toys.
+He returned to Britain to serve as a pilot in the Great War, afterwards settling in Paisley, his mother’s home town.
+Inintailly he supported his young family by manufacturing wooden toys.
 TG Abercrombie took him on in 1921, immediately recognising his abilities by giving him the plum job of the Russell Institute.
 Maitland continued the practice after Abercrombie’s death in 1926 until retiring in 1963 at the age of 76.

-The large public housing estates he laid out for Renfrew Burgh from 1931 are among the best in Scotland.
-The one, two and three storey blocks freely blend Art Deco and Scottish Arts and Crafts elements, and the Beaux Arts layouts of squares, streets and alleys giving each area identity within unified structures.
+Outwith Paisley, the large public housing estates Maitland laid out for Renfrew Burgh from 1931 are among the best in Scotland.
+The one, two and three storey blocks freely blend Art Deco and Scottish Arts and Crafts elements, and the Beaux Arts layouts of squares, streets and alleys give each area distinct identities.

 Monumental Beaux Arts children’s health centre, rich with bronze sculptures by Archibald Dawson.
 Stone clad reinforced concrete.
 Visitors welcome to view marble clad memorial hall and flying staircases.